On the traversability of wormhole solutions in asymptotically safe gravity: Introduction

 \section{Introduction}

 The idea of wormhole, i.e., a bridge connecting two asymptotically flat regions of the same universe or two different universes was first hypothesized in \cite{Einstein:1935tc} and it was known as Einstein-Rosen bridge.
 However, wormholes traversability was only studied more than fifty years later by Morris and Thorne \cite{Morris:1988cz}.
-An important feature of wormholes in Einstein's theory of gravity is that it's traversability requires exotic matter \cite{Morris:1988cz}, being possible to have wormholes with phantom as energy source \cite{Sushkov:2005kj, Lobo:2005us} or even Casimir energy \cite{Garattini:2019ivd, Jusufi:2020rpw, Alencar:2021ejd, Oliveira:2021ypz, Carvalho:2021ajy}.
+An important feature of wormholes in Einstein's theory of gravity is that it's traversability requires that, in the case of an anisotropic fluid as source, we must have a radial pressure $p_r$ such that the dimensionless exoticity function $\xi_e=-(p_r+\rho)/\rho$ it must be positive, with $\rho$ being the energy density of the fluid \cite{Morris:1988cz}.
+This type of matter was called exotic and it is shown that leads a violation of the energy conditions \cite{Alcubierre:2017pqm}.
+This exotic matter content can be seen in a large number of wormholes being possible to have wormholes with phantom as energy source \cite{Sushkov:2005kj, Lobo:2005us} or even Casimir energy \cite{Garattini:2019ivd, Jusufi:2020rpw, Alencar:2021ejd, Oliveira:2021ypz, Carvalho:2021ajy}.
 Therefore the search for traversable wormholes in modified theories of gravity \cite{Richarte:2007zz, Matulich:2011ct, Richarte:2009zz, MontelongoGarcia:2011ag, Ovgun:2018xys, Chew:2016epf, Chew:2018vjp} without the requirement of exotic matter became an intense topic of research in the literature.

+Among the modified theories of gravity, the Asymptotically Safe Gravity (ASG) has attracted a lot of attention recently due to fact that it presents a particularly interesting method for treating quantum effects \cite{Weinberg}.
+Furthermore, the ASG formalism proved to be a strong candidate for a quantum theory of gravity for having cured the problem of the curvature singularity of black-holes \cite{Bonanno:2000ep,Saueressig:2015xua,Pawlowski:2018swz,Platania:2019kyx,Bosma:2019aiu,Ishibashi:2021kmf}.
+It is also related to other methods for describing quantum gravity, such as the destructive interference of singular spacetimes in the Lorentzian path integral approach to quantum gravity and the Finite Action Principle \cite{Borissova:2020knn,Chojnacki:2021xtr,Giacchini:2021pmr,Chojnacki:2021ves}, where the ASG method motivates the presence of terms of curvature of higher-order in the action.
+In particular, we will apply the ASG method in the context of wormholes in order to verify if there is a possibility that they are traversable with non-exotic matter, contrary to what is predicted by classical theory.